deta/cloud-docs/docs/tutorials/static_files.md

 We are mounting the build folder, and serving the files using `Starlette`.

 ### Updating dependencies
-Now create a `requirements.txt` with the following line:
+Now create a `requirements.txt` with the following lines:
   ```
 starlette
 aiofiles